openhealthcare/opal/doc/docs/guides/releasing.md

 1. Make sure you have `twine` installed and then: `make release`

+1. Merge the branch you are releasing into `master`

 1. Update the Github release page and make sure that it has the relevant Changelog contents.

 1. If the branch for the next version does not already exist, create that branch.
 For instance, if you